 Quick Comparison: AI Tools by Department

-Operations is where most businesses start with automation – and where the ROI tends to be most obvious.
+Operations is where most businesses start with automation because the handoffs are visible and the before/after measurement is usually straightforward.

 Zapier

-Zapier connects over 6,000 apps with no-code automation rules called “Zaps.”
-It’s the go-to for small and mid-size teams who need to automate simple handoffs: “when a new lead enters HubSpot, add them to a Google Sheet and send a Slack alert.”
+Zapier connects thousands of apps with no-code automation rules called “Zaps.”
+Its current AI materials emphasize orchestration across app actions, auth, retries, rate limits, and governance, which makes it a practical starting point for simple handoffs: “when a new lead enters HubSpot, add them to a Google Sheet and send a Slack alert.”

 Best for: SMBs automating cross-app data movement.
-Pricing: Free tier available; paid plans from $19.99/mo.
+Pricing: Free tier and paid plans; check Zapier’s current pricing before modeling volume.
 Limitation: Doesn’t handle logic-heavy workflows well.
-If your process has more than 3–4 conditional branches, you’ll hit the ceiling fast.
+If your process has more than 3โ4 conditional branches, you’ll hit the ceiling fast.

 Make (formerly Integromat)